Step-by-Step Instructions To Make Your Own Beeswax Jar Candles

 When the wax has cooled about 2-3 hours and is solid I’ll remove the clothespin & trim the wick to about 1/4″.

-These beautiful beeswax candles are lightly and delightfully scented of honey.
+These beautiful beeswax candles are lightly scented of honey.
 No artificial scents and nothing added.
 Just pure, natural beeswax.

 Candle-Burning Safety Notes